-Tradition has it that the custom of eating doughnuts on the san Isidro festivities is due to Aunt Javiera, a 19th century baker who was probably from Fuenlabrada and who became popular for her exquisite cakes.
+Tradition says that the custom of eating donuts during the San Isidro festivities is due to Aunt Javiera, a 19th century baker who was probably from Fuenlabrada and who became popular because of how delicious her cakes were.

-The classic ones are the silly, smart, St. Clare or French ones, but for the last two years there has been a new one, the Holy Year or San Isidro, which is covered with chocolate.
+The classic ones are the foolish, ready, St. Clare or French ones, but for the last two years there has been a new one, the Holy Year or San Isidro, which is covered with chocolate.

 In case you confuse one with the other, it is time to start distinguishing them.
-Tontas are unadorned, hence their name, to refer to the simplicity of their recipe which dates back to the Middle Ages.
-The lists are bathed in a glaze prepared with lemon juice, beaten egg and sugar, although sometimes some coloring is added to obtain different combinations.
-St. Clare’s, which were first made at the Visitation Monastery, are covered with a white dry meringue topping.
-And finally, the French ones, which Queen Bárbara de Braganza was not very fond of, so a French cook added chopped almonds with sugar on top.
+The tontas are unadorned, hence their name, to refer to the simplicity of their recipe, which dates back to the Middle Ages.
+The ready ones are bathed in a glaze prepared with lemon juice, beaten egg and sugar, although sometimes some coloring is added to obtain different combinations.
+St. Clare’s cakes, which were first made in the Visitation Monastery, are covered with a white dry meringue frosting.
+And finally, the French ones, which Queen Bárbara de Braganza did not like any of them, so a French cook added chopped almonds with sugar on top.

-This year, in addition, some bakeries have joined the initiative of Madrid Dulce, Siempre seremos pequeños, to create donuts specifically designed for children with some not so orthodox ingredients.
+This year, in addition, some pastry shops have joined the initiative of Madrid Dulce, Siempre seremos pequeños, to create doughnuts specifically designed for children with some not so orthodox ingredients.

 1. La Mallorquina